 Tailor the questions you include to decisions your audience can act on.
 For example, if you’re building a BI dashboard for a team, talk to them about the decisions they need to make every day/week/month, and include questions that capture the actions they take, as well as the effects (or targets) of those actions.
 If the team has already defined the metrics or KPIs they’re responsible for, then your job will be to help figure out the best way to represent those metrics on the dashboard.

 Does a similar dashboard already exist?

 If you’re asking these questions, chances are other people are too.
 Search your Metabase to check if questions and dashboards that address your needs already exist.
-If they do, and you see room for improvement, reach out to the maintainer to share your ideas.
+If they do, and you see room for improvement, reach out to the maintainer to share your ideas so that you can create the best BI dashboard for your use case.
 If you find a similar dashboard that doesn’t quite suit your needs, you can duplicate it and customize it to your use case (for details on how to duplicate a dashboard, see how to create a dashboard).

 Tailor your dashboard to a cadence

-Where possible, compose questions using the query builder or notebook editor to get the benefits of the action menu, and to let people who don’t know SQL use your questions as jumping off points for further exploration.
-The notebook editor lets you add custom expressions and do joins, so you might find you don’t need SQL like you thought you did.
-Alternatively, you could also write a query in SQL, save it as a question, then use that saved question as the starting point for a GUI query, where you could filter, summarize, and group data — or even include custom columns.
+Where possible, compose questions using the query builder (simple and custom questions) to get the benefits of the action menu, and to let people who don’t know SQL use your questions as jumping off points for further exploration.
+The Notebook Editor lets you add custom expressions and do SQL joins, so you might find you don’t need SQL like you thought you did.
+Alternatively, you could also write a query in SQL, save it as a question, then use that saved question as the starting point for a GUI query, where you could filter, summarize, and group data—or even include custom columns.